matnich89/gopher-scraper/README.md

 ## Warning

 This tool should only be used for legitimate penetration testing and security assessment purposes where explicit permission has been granted.
-Unauthorized use of this tool may violate applicable laws and regulations.
+Unauthorised use of this tool may violate applicable laws and regulations.